How Much PTO Does an Average Worker in America Get?

 - Nonunion workers also have decent access to paid leaves, with 88% getting paid sick leave, 62% getting paid vacation, and 66% getting paid holidays.
 But they still lag behind union workers, highlighting the benefits of being part of a union.

-In summary, this data shows big differences in paid leave benefits among public sector workers.
-Full-time and union workers generally have better access to paid leave, while part-time and nonunion workers face more challenges.
+In summary, the data highlights substantial differences in paid leave benefits among various groups of workers.
+Full-time and union workers generally have better access to paid leave, while part-time and non-union workers face more challenges.
 Fixing these gaps could create a fairer and more supportive work environment for everyone.